The U.S. could have avoided Puerto Rico’s water crisis

 “This isn’t just a water problem,” Gleick says.
 “It’s an energy problem.”

 Ultimately, Puerto Rico’s status as a U.S. territory might be behind its slow recovery.
-As part of the U.S., the island hasn’t seen the type of international aid that an independent developing country might receive.
+As part of the United States, the island hasn’t seen the type of international aid that an independent developing country might receive.
 And yet Puerto Ricans have had to assert their U.S. citizenship to a federal government that allocates them no say in the electoral college or a Congress representative who can vote on legislation.

 “There’s this idea that these are not American citizens who are going through this, which is blatantly false,” Quintero says.
 “I think there’s an element of discrimination there.”

-According to Columbia’s Mutter, FEMA’s response to Hurricanes Harvey in Houston and Irma in Florida seemed to show that it had learned its lessons from Hurricane Katrina.
+According to Columbia’s Mutter, FEMA’s response to hurricanes Harvey in Houston and Irma in Florida seemed to show that it had learned its lessons from Hurricane Katrina.
 Critics attributed the agency’s slow response to the 2005 storm and the resulting humanitarian emergency in part to the fact that they affected a primarily black and poor population.

 “Now it just seems like they’ve forgotten their lessons,” Mutter says about FEMA.
 “It seems callous, but it looks like maybe they don’t care as much about Puerto Rico.”